GoogleCloudPlatform/migrate-to-containers/guides/README.md

-# Migrate for Anthos and GKE walkthroughs
+# Migrate to Containers walkthroughs

 Each walkthrough is a self contained guide, showcasing best practices for a particular migration scenario.